Newly promoted officer enjoys trust, loyalty, lifelong friendships

 |0

-This work, Newly promoted officer enjoys trust, loyalty, lifelong friendships, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Newly promoted officer enjoys trust, loyalty, lifelong friendships, by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT